 Trail of the Cedars

 Consisting of a .3 mile gravel loop that takes hikers along the Skagit River to the Newhalem Powerhouse and back, the trail is an easy stroll through trees and brush.
-Informative placards dot the trail, educating hikers about the trees and plants in the area, as well as the logging history of the national park.
+Informative placards dot the trail.
+They educate hikers about the trees and plants in the area, as well as the logging history of the national park.
 The highlight of the trail is the suspension bridge, that crosses the Skagit River from Newhalem.

 Rock Shelter Trail

-A super easy and accessible trail for young hikers to try is the Rock Shelter Trail, which starts near the North Cascades Visitors Center.
-This .3 mile trail begins with a gravel path, which then leads to a boardwalk that takes hikers to a historical archaeological site.
+A super easy and accessible trail for young hikers to try is the Rock Shelter Trail.
+This trail starts near the North Cascades Visitors Center.
+The .3 mile trail begins with a gravel path.
+It then leads to a boardwalk that takes hikers to a historical archaeological site.

 River Loop Trail

-This loop trail stretches 1.8 miles and takes you by the Newhalem Creek Campground, along the Skagit River, and eventually back to the visitors center.
+This loop trail stretches 1.8 miles and takes you by the Newhalem Creek Campground.
+It goes along the Skagit River, and eventually back to the visitors center.
 There is a slight elevation change, but nothing too dramatic.
-It’s a good trail for doing an afternoon hike.
+The River Loop Trail is a good trail for doing an afternoon hike.

-Breaking our hikes up into small manageable chunks made it easy for our kids to enjoy these summer hikes.
-If your kids are like ours, then these easy hikes will be perfect for your family.
+Breaking our North Cascades National Park hikes up into small manageable chunks made it easy for our kids to enjoy these summer hikes.
+If your kids are young like ours, then these easy hikes at North Cascades will be perfect for your family.

 Now that I’ve let you in on the best hikes in Washington for little kids, go out and explore North Cascades National Park for yourself!
 If you and your family discover an easy hike that I haven’t mentioned here, let me know in the comments.
 Happy hiking!